There are plenty of op shops in Canberra and if you haven't explored one before, here are six reasons why you need to visit an op shop today.

 New safety practices include everything from a new Perspex screen at the till, to wiping down surfaces, a hand sanitiser station, gloves available at the front counter, physical distancing signs everywhere, quarantine of donated clothing, and a maximum customer limit of 5 in the store.

 “We’re so excited to be open and our volunteers are really looking forward to helping our customers walk out with some great bargains,” says Trevor.

-With COVID-19 restrictions easing, now is a better time than any to get op shopping – visit your nearest op shop in Canberra, such as the Communities@Work’s Best Dressed Store in Tuggeranong and find those hidden treasures.
+With COVID-19 restrictions easing, now is a better time than any to get op-shopping – visit your nearest op shop in Canberra, such as the Communities at Work’s Best Dressed Store in Tuggeranong and find those hidden treasures.

 Volunteer-run op shops create a neighbourly atmosphere that makes everyone feel welcome, no matter their circumstances.

 Visit our Op Shop in Tuggeranong, Canberra today!

 Whether you’re coming to treasure hunt for those hidden gems at bargain prices, buy recycled clothing to help the environment or because you’re ethically against fast fashion and sweatshops, we have something for you.

 Support our charity shop that helps the vulnerable in our Canberra community and save some money at the same time, finding something that you may not find in a mainstream store.